Studies in African Linguistics publishes articles, either descriptive or theoretical, in which the primary data come from African languages.

 2. (Major heading)

-References: List all and only those references explicitly cited in the article.
-For each reference include (a) full name of author(s); (b) date of publication; (c) for books, place of publication and name of publisher; (d) for articles, volume number for journals and page numbers for both journals articles and papers in collections.
+List all and only those references explicitly cited in the article.
+For each reference include (a) the full name of author(s); (b) the date of publication; (c) for books, place of publication and name of publisher; (d) for articles, volume number for journals and page numbers for both journals articles and papers in collections.
 When citing references in the text, give only the last name of the author(s) followed by the date of publication in parentheses, e.g. Welmers (1968).
 Do not use footnotes for simple citation of references.
+Please regard earlier issues for examples (available online at the SAL website http://sal.research.pdx.edu).